timelsass/jasmine-test-runner/readme.txt

 Q: Our project uses it's own seed generation for random tests, how do I implement this?
 A: If you wish to use your own seed generatator algorithm, you can specify the resulting seed directly by appending &seed=YOUR_SEED.
 Where YOUR_SEED is, should be the resulting seed you've generated.

+== Screenshots ==

+1. **Passed Tests** - Jasmine Test Runner will give you feedback based on the tests you choose to run.
+This screenshot shows you a set of passed Jasmine tests in the WordPress Page/Post editor screen.
+2. **Failed Tests** Failed tests also provide you immediate feedback, so you instantly know which test failed, why, and a stack trace for debugging.

 == Changelog ==